 Mayor Greg Fischer formed the Tree Advisory Commission by executive order to develop policies to better care for existing trees and plant new ones.
 Trees are beautiful, they cleanse the air, provide shelter and shade, and reduce the urban heat-island effect.

-In 2013, the Louisville Metro Tree Advisory Commission will normally meet on the fourth Tuesday of the month in the Air Pollution Control District boardroom, 850 Barret Ave.
+The Louisville Metro Tree Advisory Commission normally meets on the fourth Tuesday of the month in the Air Pollution Control District boardroom, 850 Barret Ave.

 The Tree Advisory Commission works to preserve, expand and improve Louisville's tree canopy.

 - Guidelines and recommendations in the selection and placement of trees on all city-owned property and public developments

 - Promoting the value of trees throughout the community

 - Educating the community and city departments and agencies on the proper ways to plant, maintain and remove trees